bradonomics/dotfiles/README.md

 This houses my redshift.conf file.
 Read more about [Redshift here](http://jonls.dk/redshift/).

-## /gnome2/accels

-This houses my nemo settings, for the moment only for this line: `(gtk_accel_path "<Actions>/DirViewActions/New Empty Document" "<Primary><Shift>f")` which adds the keyboard shortcut for creating a new text document.

 ## /bin directory

-Not really dotfiles, but similar enough I didn't want to create another repo.
+Not really dotfiles, but similar enough.

 ### install-wordpress.sh